TobyMosque/app-extension-qdatetimepicker/README.md

 QDatetimePicker is a `UI App Extension` for [Quasar Framework v1](https://v1.quasar-framework.org/).
 It will not work with legacy versions of Quasar Framework.

 This work is currently in `beta` and minor changes may still happen.
 Your help with testing is greatly appreciated.
-# Bugs
-1. When the picker popup hides because the user Cancels or Blurs off, the display date should return to the initial value.
-Otherwise, they can change the date and/or time then cancel and the display date shows the changed date/time even if it was not Set

 # Notes
 Minimum required version is Quasar 1.0.0.